 If possible, choose shoes with laces, Velcro or buckles, so you can adjust the fit to suit your needs.

-Our feet are fully formed at age 18, but their size and shape can still change with age or pregnancy.
-The shape of the shoe and the fit also make a difference.
-So it’s best to choose a comfortable fit to better accommodate the foot.
+Our feet tend to be fully formed by the time we reach adulthood, but their size and shape can still change with age or pregnancy.
+The shape of the shoe and the fit also make a difference, so it’s best to choose a comfortable fit to better accommodate the foot.

 Always try on both shoes: most people's feet are slightly different sizes, so choose the size of the larger foot.
 Your foot widens when you put your body weight on it, so make sure you stand up.